 Federal Residential Renewable Energy Tax Credit

-Solar incentives are designed to encourage homeowners to make the switch to renewable energy by offering incentives meant to lower the financial burden of solar panel installation and use.
-Different kinds of incentives, including cash back, discounts or monthly utility bill credits, might be available to you.
-Certain incentives may be offered by the state of New York, by your utility company or by county or municipality, while other incentives are federal.
-You might qualify for any of the following types of solar incentives:
+Solar incentives are intended to encourage people to switch their home over to renewable energy by offering financial incentives meant to lower the burden of solar panel installation and use.
+Incentives might include things like discounts, cash back or credit towards your monthly utility bill.
+Some incentives are handled federally, while others are offered by the state of New York or by your specific utility company, county or municipality.
+Some broad categories of solar incentives include:

-- Net Metering: Net metering factors in once your solar panels are up and running.
-If you have a net metering agreement with your Royalton utility company, it will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some locations, this is a dollar-for-dollar credit, while in other places you might receive a refund equivalent to a percentage of the value.
+- Net Metering: Net metering is an incentive you can get once your solar panels are up and running.
+If you've signed a net metering agreement with your Royalton utility company, they will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some locations, this credit is dollar-for-dollar, while in other areas you might receive a refund equivalent to a percentage of the value.

 Federal Solar Incentives

 Federal solar incentives are likely to be the first thing that you think of when you think about solar incentives.
-A federal incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a predetermined percentage of the cost of your solar system.
+The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
+The ITC provides a tax credit for a set percentage of the cost of your solar system.